 There are a lot of questions on histamine.
-I come across clients with histamine intolerance a lot and it can be mistaken for allergy as the symptoms of excess histamine can be similar to of an allergy.
+I come across clients with histamine intolerance a lot and it can be mistaken for allergy as the symptoms of excess histamine can be similar to that of allergy.
+It’s not always easy to establish!

 So what is histamine?